jonatanSh/shelf/docs/eshelf.md

 This format is used for debug pruposes

 ## How does this work ?
-This format build a new elf file and host the shelf inside that file. then it changes the entry point of this new elf to point into the shellcode
+Elf mini loaders are also provided in this package. when this format is selected the loader is a full elf we then modify the loader and add an executable section to it, we insert the shelf into that section

 ```mermaid
   classDiagram